HiroFujisame/Nend-Sudes/README.md

 ---

 18/mar/2021 - My mom presented me a guy she is liking (dating? idk), he seems fine and said he wants to be my friend, so I'm ok with it :)

+---

+19/mar/2021 - A friend I haven't talked to in a while came talk to me today :D we chatted until 3am and i almost lost my class the next morning lol